Friend of the Court

 Support orders usually require payment of child support until the youngest child reaches the age of 18 or graduates from high school, whichever occurs later.

 If ordered, support may continue beyond age 18 as long as the child is regularly attending high school on a full-time basis with a reasonable expectation of completing sufficient credits to graduate from high school while residing on a full-time basis with the recipient or at an institution, but in no case after the child reaches 19 years and 6 months of age.
 The FOC Office needs to be informed when a child is going to school after they turn 18.
 A letter from the child's school stating the child is attending school full time and the child's expected date of graduation is needed.
-Once the FOC Office has this information MiCSES should automatically make the billing changes required in accordance with the terms stated in the order.

 There are several circumstances that might terminate child support at an earlier date.
 The FOC should be notified, in writing, as soon as possible if one of the following or a similar situation occurs: the child no longer lives with the custodial parent, is adopted, marries, dies, becomes emancipated prior to the age of eighteen, or enters the armed forces.
 Documentation is required to substantiate the basis for the termination of support for any of these reasons.